MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-report-on-holds-in-ediscovery-cases.md

 - The name of the hold and the name of the eDiscovery case that the hold is associated with.

-- Whether the hold is associate with a Core or Advanced eDiscovery case.
+- Whether the hold is associated with a Core or Advanced eDiscovery case.

 - Whether or not the eDiscovery case is active or closed.